InsertKoinIO/koin/docs/reference/koin-android/scope.md

 }
 ```

-By using `ScopeViewModel` you can also overrode `onCloseScope()` function, to run code before scope is being closed.
+By using `ScopeViewModel` you can also override the `onCloseScope()` function, to run code before the scope is closed.

 :::note
 All instances inside a ViewModel scope have the same visibility and will survive for lifetime of ViewModel instance, until ViewModel's onCleared function is called